japneetkaur7909-hash/Inductionprogram2025/README.md

 assuring that his session would be a dialogue rather than a lecture.
 His approachable style made the atmospehre lively and welcoming.
 Mr. Grewal encouraged us to remain on the right path, reassuring us that joining GNE was already a wise decision.
 On a personal note, he mentioned how he once aspired to study at this very institution, making his words even more heartfelt.
 Before concluding, he invited students to share their reflections on the induction journey so far, turning the session into a truly interactive experience.

+---

-The next session was conducted by Dr. Lakhvir Singh Khana (Incharge – CML, SWAYAM–NPTEL Coordinator), who introduced us to the government-supported platforms SWAYAM and NPTEL.
-He explained their value as open learning platforms where courses are taught by IIT professors and cover a vast range of subjects.
+## Session by Dr. Lakhvir Singh Khana (Incharge – CML, SWAYAM–NPTEL Coordinator)•	Dr. Lakhvir Singh Khana introduced students to the government-supported platforms SWAYAM and NPTEL.

-Dr. Khana especially emphasized the importance of enrolling in NPTEL courses since they align closely with our academic requirements.
-During the session, we even created our own accounts on the platform.
-Later, while exploring the portal, I personally enrolled in the course Developing Soft Skills and Personality—something I am genuinely enthusiastic about pursuing.
+## Key points about the platforms:

+	 •	Offer a wide range of courses across disciplines.
+	 •	Courses are designed and taught by IIT professors.
+	 •	Provide opportunities for self-paced, open learning.
+	•	He highlighted the special importance of NPTEL courses:
+	 •	Directly relevant to academic studies.
+	 •	Helpful in building both subject knowledge and practical skills.
+	•	During the session:
+  	•	Students created their own accounts on the platforms.
+	•	Post-session experience:
+	 •	Explored the courses available on the portal.
+	 •	Personally enrolled in “Developing Soft Skills and Personality”.
+	 •	Looking forward to pursuing it with genuine enthusiasm.

+---

+## Closing Session by Mr. Arvind Dhingra (Director – STEP & Incharge – TAC)

+  •	Observed that students were becoming restless and adjusted his talk accordingly.
-The day concluded with a short but impactful session by Mr. Arvind Dhingra (Director – STEP & Incharge – TAC).
-Observing that some students were growing restless, he kept his talk concise and to the point.
-His central message was clear: “Only when you pursue something with passion can you truly succeed.”
+	•	Delivered a short and concise session to maintain attention.
+	•	Shared his key message: “Only when you pursue something with passion can you truly succeed.”
-To lighten the mood, he engaged us with a playful activity, asking for the last letter of the English alphabet.
-When a student responded with “A,” he cheerfully accepted it, turning the moment into a humorous icebreaker.
-Though brief, his last minute talk address was energetic, engaging, and served as a refreshing close to the day's sessions.
+	•	Engaged students with a fun activity by asking for the last letter of the English alphabet.
+	•	A student replied “A,” and he humorously accepted it as correct, lightening the mood.
+	•	His last minutes address was energetic, interactive, and served as a refreshing conclusion to the day.